Celtics rally, climb back to .500 with win over Bulls

 Williams, who tied it at 112 with two foul shots with 31 seconds to go, finished with 14 points and 13 rebounds.
 Boston rallied after trailing 112-106 with 1:57 to play.

+“It’s a moment everybody in this league wants and waits for.
+I’m glad I made them,” said Williams, who was shooting 66% from the foul line entering the game.
+“I’m glad my teammates had my back.
+It boosted my confidence.”

 Jayson Tatum led the Celtics with 23 points and 12 rebounds.
-Jaylen Brown scored 19 points and Dennis Schroder had 16 points and eight assists.
+Jaylen Brown scored 19 points and Dennis Schroder had 16 points and eight assists for Boston.

+The Celtics, who lost 111-99 in Philadelphia on Friday night, won for the fourth time in five games.
+Coach Ime Udoka said the team seems to have learned from mistakes that cost Boston earlier in the season.

+“We’ve been in a lot of tough games like this and the guys have been growing from it,” Udoka said.
+“To the credit of our guys, they got down a little bit and never hung their heads, continued to fight and dug their way back out of it.”

 Chicago was coming off a 138-96 loss at home to Golden State on Friday night and lost for the fourth time in five games.
 The Bulls couldn’t hold off the Celtics down the stretch despite numerous mistakes by Boston, which led 54-49 at halftime and 84-83 after a tight third quarter.